-As more companies are moving their assets to a virtualised cloud environment, it means that entire server rooms are being decommissioned.
-In this situation, it’s important that your ITAD strategy maximises both cost and efficiencies.
+As more companies are moving their assets to a virtualized cloud environment, it means that entire server rooms are being decommissioned.
+In this situation, it’s important that your ITAD strategy maximizes both cost and efficiencies.

 Most likely, your on-premise assets will be of varying quality.
 Your ITAD partner should perform a physical audit and advise you on the highest global resell value of the equipment.
 Also, parts may be able to be reused within your company, thus saving you more money.